axelchalon/axelchalon.github.io/0-book-review/_posts/2024-02-18-measure-what-matters-john-doerr-summary.md

 # Reviewing
 * Score objectives and KRs first objectively, then subjectively through self-assessment (was the goal too easy?)
 * Reflect on your meta-learnings about goal setting.
-* "And then after ten milliseconds of celebration we have to set ourselves another set of highly difficult-to-reach objectives and we have to meet them. **And the reward or having met one of these challenging goals is that you get to play again.**"
+* **Play again**: "And then after ten milliseconds of celebration we have to set ourselves another set of highly difficult-to-reach objectives and we have to meet them. **And the reward or having met one of these challenging goals is that you get to play again.**"
 ^
 # People
 * **OKRs bring insight into who you need to hire** — which necessary skills for the OKRs you are missing in the company.
 OKRs also give greater clarity to the future hire as to what their mission will be.